Universality for critical heavy-tailed network models: Metric structure of maximal components

 \subsection{The dynamic construction and its properties}

-\begin{algo}[The dynamic construction] \normalfont Let $\mathcal{G}_n(t)$ be the graph obtained up to time $t$ by the following dynamic construction: \begin{itemize} \item[(S0)] A half-edge can either be alive or dead.
-Initially, all the half-edges are alive.
+\begin{algo}[The dynamic construction] \normalfont Let $\mathcal{G}_n(t)$ be the graph obtained up to time $t$ by the following dynamic construction: \begin{itemize} \item[(S0)] Initially, any vertex $i$ has $d_i$ incident half-edges and all the half-edges are alive.
+During the construction, a half-edge can be in one of the following two sets: alive or dead.
 All the half-edges have an independent unit rate exponential clock attached to them. \item[(S1)] Whenever a clock rings, we take the corresponding half-edge, kill it and pair it with a half-edge chosen uniformly at random among the alive half-edges.
 The paired half-edge is also killed and the exponential clocks associated with killed half-edges are discarded. \end{itemize} \end{algo} Since a half-edge is paired with another unpaired half-edge, chosen uniformly at random from the set of all unpaired half-edges, the final graph $\mathcal{G}_n(\infty)$ is distributed as $\mathrm{CM}_n(\boldsymbol{d})$.
 Define

 We denote the $i$-th largest component of $\mathcal{G}_n(t)$ by $\mathscr{C}_{\sss (i)}(t)$.
 In the subsequent part of this paper, we will derive the metric space limit of $(\mathscr{C}_{\sss (i)}(t_c(\lambda)))_{i\geq 1}$.
 The following lemma enables us to switch to the conclusions for the largest clusters of $\rCM_n(\bld{d},p_n(\lambda))$: \begin{lemma}[{\cite[Proposition 24]{DHLS16}}] There exists $\varepsilon_{n}=o(n^{-\eta})$ and a coupling such that, with high probability,